bxparks/EpoxyDuino/README.md

-# UnixHostDuino
+# EpoxyDuino

-This project contains a small (but often effective) implementation of the Arduino programming framework for Linux and MacOS.
+This project contains a small (but often effective) implementation of the Arduino programming framework for Linux, MacOS and potentially other POSIX-like systems.
 Originally, it was created to allow [AUnit](https://github.com/bxparks/AUnit) unit tests to be compiled and run on a Linux or MacOS machine, instead of running on the embedded microcontroller.
 As more Arduino functionality was added, it became useful for